 Although children and adults face similar health risks, the consequences are more serious for children.
 A study of 1840 children in the U.S. demonstrated that of children who returned from international destinations, 86% developed illnesses upon their return; with diarrheal syndrome being the most common, followed by skin disorders from animals, insect bites or parasites, fever symptoms from viral infections, typhoid fever, dengue, malaria, and respiratory tract infections.

-If you’re not sure which travel vaccinations your child has to take, here is our guide on recommended travel vaccines for children:
+If you’re not sure which travel vaccinations your child has to take, here are our recommended travel vaccines for children.

 Salmonella Typhi is the bacteria that causes Typhoid fever.
 The bacteria spreads through contaminated food and water, leading to high fever, headache, fatigue, stomach pains and sometimes rashes.

 Typhoid fever may result in low blood pressure (shock) and even death.
 To prevent typhoid fever, an inactivated (killed) vaccine is administered for this infection.